Thai pro-government rally raises risk of new confrontations | Politics

 Prayuth's party campaigned in last year's election on a vision of traditional Thai culture and loyalty to King Maha Vajiralongkorn.
 But public opposition to Prayuth has grown in recent months.

 University and high school students have rallied to demand the dissolution of parliament, an end to harassment of government critics, and amendments to the military-written constitution that critics say virtually guaranteed victory for Prayuth's party last year.
-Four anti-government protests were expected to take place around Bangkok later on Thursday.
+Hundreds of anti-government protesters held a separate rally in Bangkok on Thursday, with university student groups unperturbed by the pro-government demonstration.

+"If we continued to stay silent, I feel ashamed of myself.
+The students movement needs support," said a 31-year-old who attended the protest, who requested his name not be used due to concern about his safety.
+If the pro-establishment rally marks the start of further counter demonstrations, it could raise the risk of confrontations between pro-democracy and conservative movements.

 - READ MORE ON: